NTonani/android-popular-movies/README.md

 ##Popular Movies

-Stage 1/2 of the Popular Movies app, created for the Android Developer Nanodegree program.
+Stage 2/2 of the Popular Movies app, created for the Android Developer Nanodegree program.

 ##Features

-* View list of most popular, and highest rated movies according to The Movie Database
+* View lists of most popular, and highest rated movies according to The Movie Database
 * View details of movies
+* Favorite movies and filter by favorited movies
+* View trailers and read reviews
+* Tablet support
+* Data persistence for offline mode support

 ##Instructions